Akira Sasaki's current situation | Return to alpine racing, announces his challenge for the Italian Olympics [Interview]

 Akira Sasaki

-was born in Hokuto, Hokkaido in 1981.
-He has stood on the podium three times in the Alpine World Cup and competed in four consecutive Olympic Games, from Salt Lake City to Sochi, achieving a rare feat for an Asian.
-After retiring from competition, he traveled around the world skiing, developing a filmmaking concept and starting "Akira's Project."
-"TWINPEAKS," a film he produced himself, featuring skiing in Norway, Mongolia, and Mount Tanigawa, attracted attention for the fact that the proceeds were used to train young alpine skiers.
+was born in 1981 in Hokuto City, Hokkaido.
+He has stood on the podium three times in the Alpine World Cup and has competed in four consecutive Olympic Games from Salt Lake City to Sochi, achieving a rare feat for an Asian athlete.
+After retiring from competitive skiing, he developed the concept for video production while skiing around the world and started "Akira's Project."
+His self-produced video "TWINPEAKS," which features skiing in Norway, Mongolia, and Tanigawadake, garnered attention for using the proceeds to support the development of young alpine skiers.

 Special Thanks / Amer Sports Japan,INC..(Salomon)